 (I give a few more tips about how I cut my grocery budget in this post!)

 Now go out there and get some use out of this one!
 I think this might be my favorite printable I’ve added to the Ultimate Planning Notebook so far.
-If you want to see some of the other parts of the notebook, click the image below!

 READY TO ORGANIZE A HOME YOU'LL LOVE?